Tishbe, Gilead, Israel, 870 BC

 Mother pulled him away and wrapped him in a desperate bear hug.

-Elijah and Mother stood with their hands together on the top rung.
+Elijah stood with his mother at the gate.
 The rising sun cast long shadows on the path.
-He could make a quick detour over the ridge and find Milkah leading her father’s sheep into the pasture.
+If he made a quick detour over the ridge, he would find Milkah leading her father’s sheep into the pasture.
 But, no. Dad was right.
 Fort Jezreel might be a longer hike than he thought.

 Mother released the gate and turned to Sheerah.
 “Perhaps you can take Milkah another bag of my figs.”